-Natural calamities, such as hurricanes, tropical cyclones, tornadoes, and tidal boresdestructive waves or floods triggered by floods rushing up estuaries-stricken the region, especially the coastal belt, almost every year.
+Natural calamities, such as hurricanes, tropical cyclones, tornadoes, and tidal bores-destructive waves or floods triggered by floods rushing up estuaries-stricken the region, especially the coastal belt, almost every year.
 Between 1947 and 1988, thirteen cyclones struck Bangladesh, causing tremendous loss of life and property.
-In May 1985, for example, a strong cyclone storm, packed with 154 kilometres per hour of wind and waves 4 metres high, swept southeast and south Bangladesh, killed more than 11,000 citizens, destroyed more than 94,000 homes, killed some 135,000 head of livestock, and damaged nearly 400 of kilometres critically-needed embankments (Wikipedia, 2021).
+In May 1985, for example, a strong cyclone storm, packed with 154 kilometres per hour of wind and waves 4 metres high, swept southeast and south Bangladesh, killed more than 11,000 citizens, destroyed more than 94,000 homes, killed some 135,000 head of livestock, and damaged nearly of critically-needed kilometres embankments (Wikipedia, 2021).